 ACROSS ALL ACTIVITIES: ASSET MANAGEMENT MATURITY and substandard service levels would be expected.
 Option 2 - Increased focus This approach requires a more proactive focus on Council's asset management function.
 A review of the Asset Management Policy, the development of a Strategic Asset Management Plan and a resourced prioritised Asset Management Improvement Roadmap is critical.
 Asset data and system development relating to criticality, condition, utilisation and established meta-data standards would also be considered a priority.
 It is anticipated that this approach would result in a more efficient, better informed suite of services and activities that ultimately produce more resilient and fit for purpose service levels.
-Time period 2021-2024 Cost ~\$257k \$257k (inflated) Cultural Coa voine facilities acknowledge and considers the cultural spiker.
-Georgian the cultural spiker.
-Social Our water Scribers, evolutionary to rivery our proper table and ficulting
+Time period 2021-2024 Cost ~\$257 k \$257k (inflated) Project Contribution to the Four Well Beings Cultural Due water facilities acknowledge and according the custural additional activities and ensuble development in the Solicities solation.